Women in Vatican City: Clothing

 Women (and men) visiting St. Peter's Basilica, the Sistine Chapel or the Vatican Museums in Vatican City are expected to wear appropriate attire.
 Low cut or sleeveless clothing, shorts, miniskirts and hats (for men, indoors) are not allowed.
 Women may or may not wear the traditional "black hat or veil".
 Dress code for Papal audiences is somewhat more formal.
 Women cannot wear clothing that does not cover the shoulders and the knees.

+The restrictions on clothing are very strict and the Swiss Guards have the authority of the Pope to restrict access to anyone who is not following the dress code.
+Those who are not following the dress code can purchase lightweight ponchos outside the museum.

 Protocol for private and official audiences with the Pope says that ladies should wear a black dress, without a neckline, and cover their heads with a veil, also black; no large handbags or flashy jewellery; yes to a string of pearls.
 It is also allowed to meet the Pope wearing typical national or regional costumes, but red is banned (reserved for cardinals' robes) and purple for its liturgical significance (colour of penance), while the "privilege of white" is only for Catholic queens.
 Raisa Gorbacheva's visit in 1989 was famous: she presented herself to the Pope in a red dress and without a veil.